 - Portfolio-ready artefacts for GitHub and LinkedIn

-I now have a safe, repeatable, and verifiable lab that maximises learning while remaining light, disciplined, and remote-friendly.
-This is the foundation for sustainable skill growth and career flexibility.
+I now have a safe, repeatable, and verifiable lab that maximises learning while remaining light, disciplined, and remote-friendly — the foundation for sustainable skill growth and career flexibility.

 Links & Artefacts